Staars/docs/docs/ULP.md

 [https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/ulp_instruction_set.html](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/ulp_instruction_set.html)

 It will also not make it easy to write assembler code for the ULP and embed it in Berry projects.
 But it shall guide you through the process of adapting one of many open source examples, do some little changes and setting up a toolchain for personal use cases.
-But it can even make it easier and substantially faster to rapidly develop assembler projects, because there is no flashing involved in the code deployment, which happens in Berry at runtime.
+In return, it can even make it easier and substantially faster to rapidly develop assembler projects, because there is no flashing involved in the code deployment, which happens in Berry at runtime.

 ### FSM and RISCV ... what?